The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022

-To understand the spectral behaviour of radio-loud narrow line Seyfert~1 galaxy PMN~J0948+0022 in the X-ray energy band we analysed the archival data of the source from \xmm.
-The EPIC-PN spectrum of the source in 0.3--10.0 keV region could not be fitted with a simple power-law.
-The spectrum in the 2.5--10.0 keV energy range fits reasonably well with a power-law distribution ($\chi^2$/dof = 335.5/310) with spectral index 1.37$\pm$0.03 while the data in the 0.3--2.5 keV energy range show the presence of a distinct soft excess component when compared with the power-law extrapolated from the high energy.
-The soft excess is commonly observed in case of radio-quiet as well as radio-loud narrow line Seyfert~1 galaxies, but in the present context it has different importance.
-Since PMN J0948+0022 is a gamma-ray emitter which establishes the existence of powerful jet in the system, so it is not only important to understand the origin of the soft excess in the X-ray domain, it is also very crucial to understand its connection with the gamma-ray emission.
-The latter may shed some light on the disc-jet connection which is not well understood in the theory of accretion and jet formation, even after a lot work have already been done in this area (e.g, \citet{nl09}).
+To understand the spectral behaviour of radio-loud narrow line Seyfert~1 galaxy \pmn in the X-ray energy band 0.3--10.0 keV, we analysed the archival data from \xmm.
+The EPIC-PN and MOS spectra of the source in 0.3--10.0 keV region could not be fitted with a simple power-law.
+The spectrum in the 2.5--10.0 keV energy range fits reasonably well with a power-law distribution with photon index of 1.38$\pm$0.05 while the data in the 0.3--2.5 keV energy range show the presence of a distinct soft excess component when compared with the power-law extrapolated from the high energy.

-Due to the uncertainties in the understanding of the soft excess in the X-ray spectrum of NLS1, we considered four different models to fit the EPIC-pn spectrum of PMN J0948+0022.
-Among the models used here it is very difficult to rule out any of them just by considering the value of $\chi^2$/dof.

-The multicolour disc blackbody and power-law model give the inner disc temperature $\sim$ 0.162$\pm$0.006 keV and a power-law index $\sim$ 1.528$\pm$0.016. \citet{yu+08} estimated the black hole mass $\sim$ 10$^{7.5}$M$_\odot$ for PMN~J0948+0022.
-For such value of the BH mass the inner disc temperature of a standard accretion disc can not be as high as 0.162 keV.
-This fact essentially rules out the possibility that the multicolour disc blackbody can explain the observed soft excess.